premvishwakarma95/react-optimization-steps/README.md

 ## 3 use React.memo().
 - React.memo is used to prevent unnecessary re-renders of a component when its props have not changed.
-- If any state changes on parent then will not re-render will we have not passed as props in children component.
+- If any state changes on parent then will not re-render when we have not passed as props in children component.

 ```js
 // With React.memo()